Property QT of relatively hierarchically hyperbolic groups: Construction of quasi-trees

 In this subsection, we are going to prove the following proposition.

 \begin{prop} There exists a finite-index subgroup $H<G$ satisfying the following.
-For any sufficiently large constant $R$ and any $T>0$, there exist quasi-trees $\T_1,\dots,\T_n$ such that $H$ acts on $\prod_{j=1}^n \T_j$ diagonally and for any choice of base points $o_j\in \T_j$
+For any sufficiently large constant $R$ and any $T>0$, there exist quasi-trees $\T_1,\dots,\T_n$ such that $H$ acts on $\prod_{j=1}^n \T_j$ diagonally and for any choice of base points $o_j\in \T_j$ we have

 for any $h\in H$. \end{prop}